der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordBuilder.md

 # KeywordBuilder
-Provides methods for defining and building a keyword.
+Provides methods which are used to define and build a keyword.
+For more information about Builders, see [Builders](../concepts/builders).

 Example usage:
 ```javascript